Maryland CDL Requirements

 • Driving erratically, putting other users in danger through improper lane changes

-• Failing to leave sufficient safe gap between your vehicle and any in front of you
+• Failing to leave a sufficient safe gap between your vehicle and any in front of you

 • Failing to comply with any other minor driving law in Maryland